Vasily Mykhlik

 Vasily Ilyich Mykhlik (Василий Ильич Мыхлик; 29 December 1922 – 29 December 1996) was an Ilyushin Il-2 pilot and squadron commander in the 566th Assault Aviation Regiment of the Soviet Air Forces during the Second World War who was twice awarded the title Hero of the Soviet Union.
 After the war he rose to the rank of colonel and later became an engineer.

 Early life

-Mykhlik was born on 29 December 1922 in Soldatskoye village, Nikolayev Governorate, Ukrainian SSR to a Ukrainian peasant family.
+Mykhlik was born on 29 December 1922 in Soldatskoye village (today Andriivka), Odesa Governorate, Ukrainian SSR to a Ukrainian peasant family.
 In 1925 his family moved to the city of Krivoy Rog, where he completed his tenth grade of school in 1940 before entering the military in November.
 After graduating from the Volsk Military School of Aircraft Mechanics in September 1941 he worked as an aircraft mechanic for the 8th Reserve Fighter Aviation Regiment until starting pilot training in March.
 From then until December 1942 he trained under the 2nd Separate Training Aviation Regiment, and from December 1942 to April 1943 he underwent further training at the 224th Assault Aviation Division Retraining Center.